CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/03_levelling_up_in_cypress.md

 ## Setting the stage
 Before we start playing around with the new concepts, we need to write some standard tests and think about what we actually want to do.

-And can you think of a better way to kick it off than by writing a User Story?
+And can you think of a better way to get the ball rolling than by writing a User Story?
 I think not:
 ```
 As a user
 In order to better be able to plan my day